luroess/traenslenzor/docs/report/chapters/components/05_comp_document_scanner.typ

 The page-corner detection and planar warping primitives are implemented in `traenslenzor/doc_scanner/utils.py` and are *adapted* from the earlier OpenCV-based deskew in `traenslenzor/text_extractor/flatten_image.py`.
 We keep the same geometric core (ordering corners, estimating output size, and computing a homography), but rework the corner ordering heuristic (sum/diff rule) and generalize the utilities for the UVDoc pipeline (returning the homography and adding fallbacks like `minAreaRect`).

-In other words: the original `flatten_image.py` utilities (Felix Schladt) implement a fully classical corner-based deskew on the *raw* photo, while our `utils.py` functions serve as *post-processing* around UVDoc (page cropping + planar fallback).
-This shift in context drives several deliberate changes:

 #figure(
-  caption: [Key differences between the legacy OpenCV deskew utilities (Felix) and our UVDoc-aligned geometry helpers.], )[
+  caption: [Key differences between the inital OpenCV deskew utilities (Felix Schlandt) and our UVDoc-aligned geometry helpers.], )[
   #set text(size: 8pt)
   #table(